Casing TEK: Boost Growth and Maximize Harvest

 ⬇️ Prefer to listen instead? ⬇️

-If you've grown mushrooms at home and wanted bigger, healthier flushes, you likely heard about the mushroom casing layer.
+If you've grown mushrooms at home and wanted bigger, healthier flushes, you’ve probably heard about the mushroom casing layer.
 But is it really needed, or just another step that makes growing harder?
-This article will explain what a casing layer does, when to use it, and how to make one.
+This article will explain what a casing layer does, when to use it, and how to apply one.
 For many growers, it can lead to much better yields.
+And when paired with our Monotubs or Mushroom Grow Bags, a proper casing layer can create the ideal environment for strong colonization and abundant flushes.

 What is a Mushroom Casing Layer?